 Am I Wrong To Feed My Cat Wet Food Only?

 No, of course not.
 A cat that eats only wet cat food will get all of the nutrients that it needs.
 You might just have to take into account that its oral hygiene might need some maintenance.
 It’s not just about bad breath and teeth, there are other diet-related oral health considerations to consider for cat.
 We’ve read far and wide, and this oral health study contains all the information you could want on that front.
-That being said, we believe most cats should be fed a healthy balance of wet and dry cat food, keeping a few golden rules in mind.
+That being said, we believe most cats should be fed a healthy balance of both types of cat food, keeping a few golden rules in mind.

 - Do not mix wet and dry food together.
 The wet food makes the dry food moist, and the moisture can lead to bacteria generation.

 - Be aware of allergies.
 Cats can have allergies just as people do.
 There are specialist ranges of cat food available for cats with dietary requirements, and you should be able to find options that suit everybody

 - Don’t leave wet food out for too long.
 After four hours, it will have begun to spoil, and bacteria will have started to take hold.
 It has to be thrown away and replaced.
 You should also wash the bowl before adding new food.
 We know that’s frustrating, but it’s just the way it is.

 - Always read the ingredients.
 As we said above, there are some ingredients that find their way into some brands of cat food, and they shouldn’t be there.
 If you’re looking at something which contains MSG, white flour and corn syrup, put it back on the shelf.

 - Consult with your vet before changing your cat’s diet.
 A major change in diet can be very upsetting for a cat.
 They’re creatures of routine.
 If you want to significantly increase your pet’s wet cat food intake – especially if it’s for health reasons – seek professional advice first.